 Our hero orders Snuffles to get snarrrlling (Daws stretches the “ar”) to “flush out that rustling varmint.”
 We get a repeat of the first part of the ecstasy animation but before Snuffles can bicycle into the air, Quick Draw demands some action.
 But, no, Snuffles wants yet another biscuit.
 “Uh uh.
 Get a goin’!” orders Quick Draw.
 Snuffles begins angrily muttering, like Muttley and other dogs in Hanna-Barbera’s future.

 Snuffles zooms inside and barks at the rustler, all right.
 But the bandit is prepared with his own dog biscuit, in a very abrupt cut going from a frame where Snuffles is growling to one where he is sitting silently looking up as the rustler holds the treat in the air.
 Before giving it he demands a favour, which he whispers in Snuffles’ ear.
 “I have a feelin’ Snuffles is behind me all the way,” Quick Draw.
 You know what’s going to happen next.
 After, a quick cycle of two drawings to show the pain, the shot cuts to Snuffles with his teeth in our hero’s posterior.
+The take has been slowed down a bit.

 The dog rushes back to collect his reward.
 Since we’ve seen the ecstasy animation 2½ times, we get a cutaway reaction shot of the rustler (who does little more than blink to save more new drawings).
 “I wonder what he sees in those things?” the rustler asks himself and decides to find out.
 We get a funny little sequence here with the rustler copying Snuffles poses, except the bicycling feet is replaced by thrusting feet.